YuliaOv22/DD_2024_private/hw4/README.md

 If you encounter any issues while running the pipeline, please check the following:

-**Input Files**: Ensure that the input FASTQ files are correctly named and placed in the test_input directory.
+**Input Files**: Ensure that the input `.fasta` files are correctly named and placed in the test_input directory.

 **Permissions**: Ensure that you have the necessary permissions to read and write files in the working directory.

 **Dependencies**: Ensure that all required tools are installed and available in the Conda environment.

-**Warning** Support for alternative conda frontends has been deprecated in favor of simpler support and code base.
-This should not cause issues since current conda releases rely on fast solving via libmamba.
-Ignoring the alternative conda frontend setting (mamba).
+**Docker**: Ensure that the Docker daemon is running.
+If you use Desktop Docker in Windows and WSL, check `Resources - Integration WSL`, Ubuntu-xx.xx must be turn on.

 ## License
 [9]: License